37,847 Inhabitants ¹

 For that purpose, the city built a large recreational pool adjacent to the lake.
 It’s called the “Panorama-Bad” and contains several indoor and outdoor pools.
 In addition to the swimming and diving pools, they also have beach volleyball courts and a ping-pong table.

 When the weather is too cold for swimming, you can go to the “Slotracing & Tabletop Center” where you can take a few laps around the model racetrack.
-On Tuesday and Thursday evenings, you can steer your own racing car on a Carrera racetrack.
 You’ll be surprised at how many adults like having fun being a kid again.